frostt-tensor/tensor_parser/README.md

 ## CSV Files
 We support CSV files stored in text, gzip (`.gz`), or bzip2 (`.bz2`) formats.
-By default, we attempt to auto-detect the header and delimitery of the CSV file via Python's supplied CSV parsing library.
+By default, we attempt to auto-detect the header and delimiter of the CSV file via Python's supplied CSV parsing library.
 The `--query` option will query the detected CSV metadata and print to `STDOUT`: